-Writing the first edition of my essay “We need to talk about this” – the second edition is in the works – forced me to think about issues I had never thought about before in great depth and I had to leave many of them untouched at the time.
+Writing the first version of my essay “We need to talk about this” – the updated is in the works – forced me to think about issues I had never thought about before in great depth and I had to leave many of them untouched at the time.

 For example, I am a feminist and I have always believed in a woman’s right to abortion.
 While I was considering how we could regulate the new eugenics, I ran into boundaries.
 It included having to think about how to fit abortion into the topic.
 That was a significant hurdle.